sahinakkaya/enroll-itu/README.md

 This will run the script once every minute.
 Enjoy!

 ### Wait, but is this legal??
-You can read [this issue](https://github.com/Asocia/enroll-itu/issues/1) and decide if it is legal or not :D If you don't think it is legal, please share us why.
+You can read [this issue](https://github.com/Asocia/enroll-itu/issues/1) and convince yourself it is legal.
+If you don't think it is legal, please share us why.

+### I may have a brain damage because I still can't understand.
+ITU can know if one is using this, right?
+So this should be dangerous.
+Yes, sure.
+What makes you think that this script is written in a way that it is impossible to tell the difference from using a regular browser?
+Of course they can know and I am saying that it is fine.

+Can they judge me because of the browser I am using?
+No. Now, think that I am using my own browser named `curl` which sends nothing but only the headers I want to send.
+OKAY?

+Now, go ahead and report me to the authorities.
+My mail address and all the information you need is in this commit.